-On the Windows and Macintosh platforms, Jabber is the instant messaging system that allows MIT users to communicate with one another and Jabber users elsewhere on the Internet.
+On Windows and Macintosh, Jabber is the instant messaging (IM) system that allows MIT users to communicate with one another and Jabber users elsewhere on the internet.

 The MIT Jabber service: